twolfson/if-i-were-to-build-a-startup-web-app/README.md

 # If I Were to Build a Startup Web App
 - TODO: Snazzy graphic
+    - Maybe some kind of scaffolding or blueprint styling on 2D "Web App" text?
+    - Push this further through Graphic Design.
+Communicate concept: "construction" ("architecture" is close, but too managerial/removed) with totality of programming
+        - Start with a mind-map, so many possibilities
+        - More ideas that are less good: 3D carved out of stone, 3D built out of wood - both have too much realism, pour concrete in 2D black & white style (not relatable to programming where modifiable after set/built)
 - TODO: See TODOs

 Choices, explanations, and documentation around if I were to build a startup web app